NCAS-CMS/cfdm/docs/source/tutorial.rst

 A construct with an underlying compressed array is created by initializing the `Data` object with a compressed array that is stored in the special `GatheredArray` array object.
-The following code creates a simple field construct an underlying gathered array:
+The following code creates a simple field construct with an underlying gathered array:

 .. code:: python

-   import cfdm, numpy
+   import numpy
+   import cfdm

    # Define the gathered values
    gathered_array = numpy.array([[280, 282.5, 281], [279, 278, 277.5]],